paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ### Call Processing

 The call processing function is untrusted in the simple, general deployment scenario.
-When a physical subset of the call processing function resides in facilities outside the trusted domain, it cannot be trusted to have access to E2E key information.
+When a physical subset of the call processing function resides in facilities outside the trusted domain, it should not be trusted to have access to E2E key information.

 The call processing function may include the processing of call signaling messages, as well as the signing of those messages.
-It may also authenticate the endpoints for the purpose of starting call signaling [PEJ: Not sure what "starting call signaling" means.
-I think we could remove that.] and subsequently joining of a conference hosted through one or more MDDs.
+It may also authenticate the endpoints for the purpose of call signaling and subsequently joining of a conference hosted through one or more MDDs.
 Call processing may optionally ensure the privacy of call signaling messages between itself, the endpoint, and other entities.

 In any deployment scenario where the call processing function is considered trusted, the call processing function **MUST** ensure the integrity of received messages before forwarding to other entities.

 ## Trusted Entities

-From the PERC model system perspective, entities considered trusted (refer to (#fig-trust-model)) can be in possession of the E2E media encryption key(s) for a past, current, or potentially future conferences.
-[PEJ: This sounds scary.
-An entity that is trusted for one conference might not be trusted for another.
-I would limit the scope of trust to a given conference and just cay "E2E media encryption key(s) for a conference."
-We might even elaborate by saying that a trusted entity might be trusted for one conference but not another.]
+From the PERC model system perspective, entities considered trusted (refer to (#fig-trust-model)) can be in possession of the E2E media encryption key(s) for one or more conferences.

 ### Endpoint

 An endpoint is considered trusted and will have access to E2E key information.
 While it is possible for an endpoint to be compromised, subsequently performing in undesired ways, defining endpoint resistance to compromise is outside the scope of this document.
-Endpoints will take measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)) from other entities, including from other endpoints, to a level equal to or better than pre-PERC deployments.
+Endpoints will take measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)) from other entities, including from other endpoints, to a level equal to or better than traditional conference (i.e., pre-PERC) deployments.

 ### KMF

 The KMF, which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to MDDs for the hop-by-hop security.

 Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint correlations, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
-[TODO: Need to revisit this design choice in the context of all the alternatives.]
+[TO DO: Revisit this text after design choice(s) are made between the alternatives.]

 Obviously, the KMF needs to be closely managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.